skip to content

 While you could incur a penalty for missing an income slip and under-reporting your income, it is also important to keep track of slips that support income tax deductions or credits, such as charitable donation receipts and medical expense receipts.

-Setting up an electronic or paper folder at the start of each year can help to keep the receipts all in one place so they are easy to find when you are getting ready for your tax preparer.
+Setting up an electronic or paper folder at the start of every year can help keep the receipts all in one place so they’re easy to find before you meet with your tax preparer.
 The same idea works well for medical receipts.
-While these receipts do not have to be submitted to the CRA with your tax return, the CRA could ask for copies if they are conducting a post-assessment review of your return.
+While these receipts don’t have to be submitted to the CRA with your return, the CRA may ask for copies if it conducts a post-assessment review.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.